-Professor Peter Fox and collaborators over the last 7-8 years (May 29, 2013) with replicable success in more than a dozen application areas and projects of various sizes and diversity (Benedict et al. 2007, Fox et al, 2012).
+Professor Peter Fox and Professor Deborah McGuinness and collaborators over the last 7-8 years (May 29, 2013) with replicable success in more than a dozen application areas and projects of various sizes and diversity ( Benedict et al. 2007, Fox et al, 2012).
 In addition to the vetting and maturing of the methodology in project settings, the methodology has been taught by Tetherless World Constellation faculty (developed by Professor Peter Fox and Professor Deborah L. McGuinness) in the Semantic eScience course.
 In this course, each of the elements of the method, see Fig. F, are taught in detail.
 Students are evaluated on a variety of learning objective in addition to a final group project that executes (at least one iteration of) the methodology.

 Use Case: Use cases are used to identify questions to be asked, resources to be used to answer the questions, and methods to be used to determine the answer.
-We utilizes a facilitation and scoping approach to generate “good” use cases to allow the domain communities to describe operational and understandable use cases that support data discovery, access, and use.
+We utilize a facilitation and scoping approach to generate “good” use cases to allow the domain communities to describe operational and understandable use cases that support data discovery, access, and use.
 Some notions of good use cases include data discovery and generation to find or generate data that is of acceptable quality and is relevant to the question and methods being used.
 The use case is captured in a template.

 Analysis: This (ongoing and iterative) step includes review (and scoping when applicable) of the use case narrative and normal flow, the actors, the data and related resources, and generation of use case and activity diagrams.
 In this analysis the goal is to cover a wide range of key attributes for example: analysis of data quality, provenance, completeness, fitness for use.
 These attributes are captured in the use case document.